Karibash/nestjs-modular/examples/validate/README.md

-# nest-js-modular-inject
+# nest-js-modular-validate

-This is a example program describing the basic usage of @nestjs-modular/inject package.
+This is a example program describing the basic usage of @nestjs-modular/validate package.

 ## Usage